chrisgleissner/jutil/README.md

 The [SqlLog](https://github.com/chrisgleissner/jutil/blob/master/table/src/main/java/com/github/chrisgleissner/jutil/sqllog/SqlLog.java)
 records SQL executions in memory or to an OutputStream.

 This module assumes you are using Spring Boot 2.1.x and supports Spring Boot auto-configuration.

-Simply declare a dependency on this module and ensure the property `com.github.chrisgleissner.jutil.sqllog=true` is declared in your application.properties.
-This will prepare all `DataSources` in your context for recording any SQL statements sent through them.
+To start recording:
+1. Declare a dependency on com.github.chrisgleissner:jutil-sql-log
+1. Add `com.github.chrisgleissner.jutil.sqllog=true` to your `application.properties`

-To start recording, wire in the `SqlLog` bean and call its `startRecording(String id)` (heap recording) or `startRecording(String id, OutputStream os)` (stream recording) methods.
-Recordings are formatted as JSON messages.
+1. Wire in the `SqlLog` bean and call its `startRecording` or `startStreamRecording` method.

+This will record the SQL executions sent via any DataSource bean in your context either on heap or in the specified OutputStream.
+The SQL is JSON encoded.

-To end recording, call `stopRecording(String id)`.
-If you used heap recording, this will also return a String collection of any SQL.
+To end recording, call `stopRecording`.
+For stream recording, it will close the stream.
+For heap recording, it will return a String collection of the recorded SQL executions.

 Example:
 ```java